eemilhaa/walkability-analysis/README.md

 <br/>

 ![Intersection kde](docs/intersection_kde.png)
-*Seaborn's kde plotting is another cool way to visualize densities*
+*Seaborn's KDE plotting is another cool way to visualize densities*

 <br/>

 ### 2. Network analysis

 The first part of the analysis relied on the assumption that a dense network automatically indicates a walkable place.
-While this is often the case, there's much more to urban space than intersection counts.
-To get a different insight into urban walkability,
+While this is sometimes the case, there's much more to urban space than intersection counts.

+To get a different insight into urban walkability, I analyzed how accessible different urban features are by walking.

 For the network analysis I used the same walkable network, but this time without any simplifications.
 Instead of just nodes, the routing analysis uses the whole graph, and keeping the precise geometry leads to more accurate walk times.